annotation/stam/extensions/stam-query/README.md

 The above needn't be the most efficient way and, as said, it depends on how things are modelled exactly, but this one reads easily in a top-down fashion.

 ### Constraints in query composition

-Let us formalize the constraints new constraints we have seen that are used in query composition:
+Let us formalize the new constraints we have seen that are used in query composition, defining a relationship between a parent query and a subquery:

 * `DATA` *?variable* - Constrain data based on a parent query.
 The referenced parent query *MUST* have type `DATA`.
 * `TEXT` *?variable* - Constrain text based on a parent query.
 The referenced parent query *MUST* have type `TEXT`.